 personal feedback included

-Train pitch awareness as opposed to correcting the pitch
+Train pitch awareness, not correcting the pitch

 So we established that you shouldn’t be correcting your notes actively.
 Don’t try to match the note to what you hear or want to hear.
 Instead - first work on your vocal technique.